 The distinguishing characteristic of a war culture is the acceptance of violence as an appropriate, legitimate or at least an unavoidable method of intergroup conflict resolution.
 Peace culture, by definition, does not accept group-on-group violence (war).
 The belief that violence, though bad, is good when good guys use it against bad guys, is the primary reason the war culture remains dominant.
 Until the human family abandons this belief, we will continue to be ruled by leaders skilled in the arts of lying, cheating, stealing, trickery, and violence.
-If resolutions determined by violence are accepted, violence will win.
-Where violence wins, all is fair.
+As long as resolutions determined by violence are accepted, violence will always win.
+Where winning by violence is accepted, all is fair.

 I wrote a book on this subject called Hiroshima Resolution, which I will be happy to sell to you for a mere US$10 plus shipping, so I have quite a lot more to say about peace culture, but the essential commitments are: 1) the pursuit of sustainable universal wellbeing and 2) the nonviolent resolution of conflict.

 Not everyone in the Peace Culture Village shares these commitments, nor are visitors or villagers required to do so.
 We ask only that you engage in a conscientious effort to figure out what peace culture is and how to promote it quickly enough to avoid human extinction.